Phoenix Wilder and the Great Elephant Adventure: Filming

-Principal photography took place in Tanzania at a reserve in the Serengeti during the month of May in 2017.
+Principal photography took place in South Africa at a wildlife reserve during the month of May in 2017.
 Boddington had the entire cast and crew stay in a remote location, so that no elephants would need to be transported for the production.

 Release

-The film premiered at the 2017 Durban International Film Festival and later opened to 725 U.S screens on April 16, 2018.
+The film premiered at the 2017 Durban International Film Festival and later opened to 725 U.S. screens on April 16, 2018.
 On October 23, 2018, the film was released in the USA on DVD, Digital, and On-Demand by Lionsgate under the title, An Elephant's Journey.